Baseline is an automated tokenomics engine

 To determine the BLV, Baseline finds the highest price at which it can deploy its liquidity structure and still satisfy the solvency invariant.
 The protocol does this by gradually increasing liquidity at each price level until capacity can no longer absorb the total floating supply.
 This ensures that the protocol always offers to buy tokens in the most capital-efficient way possible, minimizing any unused liquidity in the system.

-Leveraged Loops
+Loops

 Loops allow users to effortlessly increase exposure to bTokens.